Transforming the Health System in South Sudan

 How is the latest turmoil in South Sudan affecting the public health system?

-Another complication is that, we are currently in the midst of rainy season, and there is need for nonfood items, such as shelter.
-With a lot of people coming into one place, plus rains and poor sanitation, we are running into the danger of disease outbreak like cholera.
+Another complication is that we are currently in the midst of the rainy season, and there is a need for non-food items, such as shelter.
+With a lot of people coming into one place, plus rains and poor sanitation, we are running into the danger of disease outbreaks like cholera.
 Depending on the status of immunization of children in the area where they are coming from, there is also a danger of outbreaks of childhood diseases like measles.
 Now we need to work on immunization of the displaced population as well.

-We are seeing people moving mostly on foot---running for their lives.
+We are seeing people moving mostly on foot—running for their lives.
 Their houses have been burned, and the area is occupied.
 The authorities have mobilized and are working to alleviate this situation, but transportation is an issue in the area.
-Generally there is poor infrastructure, a lack of roads and of communications, which inhibits people getting to a secure place.
+Generally, there is poor infrastructure, a lack of roads and of communications, which inhibits people from getting to a secure place.